Arranging a Funeral or Cremation Service in Indiana

 Do you want a burial or cremation in Indiana?

 As mentioned above, this decision alone can affect how you start to make arrangements.
 Whether you elect for burial or cremation is an entirely personal choice.
-The deceased may have expressed a preference, or you may have to make a decision as next-of-kin based upon not only the deceased wishes but also the finances available.
+The deceased may have expressed a preference, or you may have to decide as next-of-kin based on not only the deceased’s wishes but also the available finances.

-According to Indiana law, an “authorizing agent” is the person responsible for making disposition arrangements, and in priority order, this is either: an individual who possesses a health care power of attorney, a spouse, children, parents, or an individual in the next degree of kinship.
+According to Indiana law, an “authorizing agent” is the person responsible for making disposition arrangements.
+In priority order, this is either an individual who possesses a health care power of attorney, a spouse, children, parents, or an individual in the next degree of kinship.

-Burial is still the more common preference in Indiana, with burial being performed in around 60% of funerals.
+Burial is still a common preference in Indiana.
 However, the cremation rate is increasing in Indiana, as it is across the U.S. A cremation can be much cheaper than burial because items such as a casket, burial vault, cemetery plot, and grave marker are not required.

-A funeral service can still be conducted if required, and then the body is cremated as opposed to buried.
+A funeral service can still be conducted if required, and then the body is cremated rather than buried.
 A direct cremation is when the deceased is collected and taken directly to be cremated without a service.

 In Indiana, there is a 48-hour waiting period between the time of death and when a body can be cremated.
 No embalming is required, and no storage fee should be charged for this period.